-Field Field Name Information 8.
-Assessment Candidates are awarded a final average mark for their whole Diploma / course and a mark for each Matura examination.
-For the Matura examinations, Bulgarian language and literature is compulsory, plus one or more additional subjects of the student's choice.
-Students must pass State Matura examinations (Dârzhaven Zrelosten Izpit or MaTypa) in two subjects to achieve their Diploma.
-According to current national legislation, students have the right to sit for several State matriculation examinations in up to three subjects.
-9. Contribution of assessment components to overall grade • Candidates are awarded a final average mark for their whole Diploma / course and a mark for each Matura examination.
-10. Qualification size • The Diploma is regarded as comparable in size to 3 A levels or six AS levels.
-11. UCAS size bands Information to be provided in 2014.
-12. UCAS grade bands Information to be provided in 2014.
-13. UCAS Tariff points Information to be provided in 2014.
-14. Access to HE within home country The Diploma for Secondary Education is a prerequisite for entry to HEIs in Bulgaria.
+Field Field Name Information 7.
+Grading Both the Diploma and the Matura subjects are expressed as scores out of 6, with 6 being excellent and 3 being the minimum pass mark: 6 otlichen (excellent) 5 mnogo dobur (very good) 4 dobur (good) 3 sreden (minimum pass mark) 2 slab (poor) 8.
+Assessment Students are awarded a final average mark for their whole Diploma/study course.
+Students must pass State Matura examinations (Darzhaven Zrelosten Izpit or MaTypa) in two subjects to achieve their Diploma.
+For the State Matura examinations Bulgarian language and literature is a compulsory subject for all students.
+The other subjects are of the student's choice.
+Students get a mark for each Matura examination.
+According to current national legislation, if a student fails in a State Matura examination, he/she can sit for it an unlimited number of times.
+9. Contribution of assessment components to overall Candidates are awarded a final average mark for their whole Diploma / course and a mark for each Matura examination.
+10. Qualification size The Diploma is regarded as comparable in size to three A levels or six AS levels.
+11. UCAS size bands Not available.
+This information is provided for qualifications that are on the UCAS Tariff.
+12. UCAS grade bands Not available.
+This information is provided for qualifications that are on the UCAS Tariff.
+13. UCAS Tariff points This qualification does not currently attract UCAS Tariff points.
+14. Access to HE within home country The Diploma for Secondary Education is a prerequisite for entry to HEPs in Bulgaria.
 Few universities in Bulgaria currently use the overall results as an admission component.
 Most use grades in certain DSO subjects plus results in 1/2/3 Matura subjects with different weights.
 Because of the exam's challenging nature, students who request a third Matura subject have a significant advantage in the university admissions process.
-15. Key issues for UK HE αdmissions UK HEIs tend to focus on results within state Matura subjects as well as average grades.
-An offer of DSO 6 plus 66 in two Matura subjects (or 664 / 665 in three Matura subjects) would target the top 1 - 2% of the Bulgarian student population.
-Some UK HEIs require students to undertake additional qualifications or entrance examinations.
-16. Timing of assessment / results Information not currently available to UCAS.
-17. Certification information According to the Bulgarian Ministry of Education's website, in 2008: 76,013 students registered for the Matura exams of them only 1,748 students registered for a third, voluntary subject (2% of total Matura students) only 845 (1%) passed the third examination successfully.
+15. Key issues for UK HE admissions UK HEPs tend to focus on results within State Matura subjects as well as average grades.
+An offer of DSO 6 plus 66 in two Matura subjects (or 664/665 in three Matura subjects) would target the top 1 - 2% of the Bulgarian student population.
+Some UK HEPs require students to undertake additional qualifications or entrance examinations.
+16. Timing of assessment / results State Matura examinations are held at the end of May every year and results are announced at the beginning of June.
+Diploma za sredno obrazovanie is issued in the second half of June.

+Field Field Name Information 17.
+Certification information According to the Bulgarian Ministry of Education's website, in 2008: 76,013 students registered for the Matura exams of them only 1,748 students registered for a third, voluntary subject (2% of total Matura students) only 845 (1%) passed the third examination successfully.
 These figures are the most up-to-date currently available to UCAS.
 18. Current or legacy Current.
-19. Additional information UCAS Guide to International Qualifications www.ucas.com/members-providers/qualifications Ministry of Education, Youth and Science, Bulgaria: www.minedu.government.bg/top_menu/general
+19. Additional information Ministry of Education, Youth and Science, Bulgaria: www.minedu.government.bg (in Bulgarian)